eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 An asset class groups investments that show similar characteristics.
 For example, stocks and bonds behave quite differently.
-Each asset class has its own profile of risk, volatility and a possible range of returns.
+Each asset class has its own profile of risk, volatility and possible range of returns.
-**Diversifying** is very important because it can reduce the overall risk and volatility of the investment portfolio.
+**Diversifying** is very important because it can reduce the risk and volatility of the investment portfolio as a whole while delivering more stable returns.

 **Correlation** is also important to consider.
 Correlation is a statistical measure of how two things move compared to each other